Show by Label

 Adding components to the PCB should be a straightforward job, except maybe for soldering the minute packages for the ADC, the reference, the two analogue switches and the MCP6V51 Opamps.

 I highly recommend you use a socket for the ESP32.
-To that extend, make sure you order the VROOM 4MB DEVKIT V1 module without the headers installed. (the one below has the blocking diode installed, details below) Note the pin layout and make sure you get one that has the same layout!
+To that extend, make sure you order the VROOM 4MB DEVKIT V1 module without the headers installed.
+The one below has the blocking diode installed, more details below.
+Note the pin layout and make sure you get one that has the same layout!

 I use the following headers and sockets for the ESP32, I buy them by the strip.